Meet Our Graduates

 I am a freshman at the University of Kansas.
 I am in the sorority Kappa Delta.
 I enjoy going to KU basketball games in Allen Fieldhouse.
 I am studying Business and I have yet to declare what specific business major.
 I had a 3.6 GPA first semester.
 Lawrence is my second home.

-I was at Oakhill from Pre-K to 7th grade (9 years).
-After Oakhill, I spent one year at Congress Middle School before attending Park Hill High School.
-In high school I was involved in Varsity Basketball, Varsity Tennis, National Honor Society, Freshmen Mentor Program, and Student Council.
+Louis was at Oakhill from Preschool through 7th grade (10 years).
+After Oakhill, he attended Congress Middle School for one year before Park Hill High School.
+In high school Louis was involved in Varsity Basketball, Varsity Tennis, National Honor Society, Freshmen Mentor Program and Student Council.